DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Related Work

 One of the earliest works in watermarking based deepfake detection can be attributed to \cite{wang2021faketagger}, which embeds a robust, invisible watermark into facial images before any manipulation occurs.
 These watermarks are resilient to various deepfake transformations and image processing operations.
 The embedded watermark acts as a unique identifier, allowing the origin of a manipulated image to be traced.
 The works \cite{wang2023robust, wang2024lampmark} have also leveraged the concept of robust watermarking as a line of defense against deepfakes.
 Specifically, in contrast to \cite{wang2021faketagger}, which embeds identity-linked tags using a learned network which is resilient to deepfake transformations, \cite{wang2023robust, wang2024lampmark} introduce training-free watermarking mechanisms based on facial landmarks.
 For example, instead of relying on learned embeddings, the authors of \cite{wang2024lampmark} propose to transform structural facial representations into binary perceptual watermarks, enabling robust and imperceptible embedding without extensive model training.
+Beyond face-specific designs, the broader steganography literature has explored optimising watermark embedding for improved imperceptibility and resilience.
+Liao et al. \cite{liao2019new, liao2020adaptive} propose adaptive payload partitioning strategies across colour channels and multiple images based on texture complexity, enhancing robustness against statistical detection.
+In addition, recent work has investigated watermark robustness under extreme real-world distortions; for example, partial screen-shooting watermarking schemes embed redundant watermarks across spatially distributed regions to remain detectable even when only a portion of the image is captured \cite{chen2025flexible}.

 Despite these advances, robust watermarking-based deepfake detection approaches require validating the embedded watermark against a known source or identity, which can be logistically complex in real-world applications, such as in social media platforms.
 Each image or video must be checked to ensure the watermark matches a trusted source identity, which assumes access to and maintenance of such a database.